-The purpose of this policy is to inform library patrons about Sonoma County Library's collection, the general guidelines used in selection of materials in the collection, and the process for a patron to express concern about an item in the collection.
+The purpose of this Collection Development and Management Policy is to inform library patrons about Sonoma County Library's collection, the general guidelines used in selection of materials in the collection, and the process for a patron to express concern about an item in the collection.
 The policy is also designed to guide library staff in their responsibility of selection and maintenance of collections.